Alabama Financial Assistance Programs.

 Community Clinics in Alabama

 Find a listing of free community clinics that low income and people with limited insurance or who lack health insurance can turn to for free medical care.
 Click here free community clinics in Alabama.

 Medical bill assistance and health care resources are also offered for uninsured families in Alabama.
-The state and non-profit partners offer health care screenings, check ups, assistance for children, medications and more.
+The state and non-profit partners offer free health care screenings, check ups, assistance for children, medications and more.
 Learn more about health insurance for uninsured in Alabama.

 Lifeline Telephone Discounts

 The state and FCC provide help with phone bills, in the form of a discount, to low income families and the working poor.
 There may also be assistance for paying connection fees.
 Continue read Alabama Lifeline program.